This article has links to products and services we love, which we may make commission from.

 Many locals feel that the infrastructure around the Highlands is not set up for this number of family cars, sports cars, and campervans.

-A park ranger we met in Ullapool showed disgust at how holidaymakers treat the NC500 environment, especially those using the side of the road as a toilet for a number two.
+A park ranger we met in Ullapool expressed disgust at how holidaymakers treat the NC500 environment, especially those who use the side of the road as a toilet for a number two.

 They said that there is a greater need for facilities.

-So please be cautious that the roads are used by locals too, treat nature respectfully, and use the flipping loos during your coffee stops.
+So please be cautious that the roads are also used by locals, treat nature respectfully, and use the flipping toilets during your coffee stops.

 Scotland operates on a ‘leave no trace’ policy.
 Please respect that.